jamii/jamii.github.com/_drafts/relational-ui.markdown

 ]
 ```

-Templates are made up of these pieces:
+Templates are made up of four kinds of elements:

 * DOM nodes like `[ul ...]`
 * DOM attributes like `class="todo-list"`
 * Text nodes like `"$text"`
 * Query fragments like `text(todo, text) do ... end`

-Combine this template with some data:
+Suppose we have this data:

 ``` julia
 visible(1)